PeterEvansDS/SarcasticHeadlines/README.md

 # Sarcastic Headlines

-NLP Classification model built to determine whether a headline is sarcastic or not.
+NLP classification model built to determine whether a headline is sarcastic or not.